EveShark/mern-stack-skills-challenge/task2-backend/README.md

-# Task 2: Backend (Node.js, Express.js) - User and Task Management API
+<h1 align="center">Task 02: User and Task Management</h1>

-**Objective**: Set up a simple Express server with basic CRUD operations for managing users and their tasks.
+**Objective**: Build an Express server that supports CRUD functionality for managing users and their associated tasks.

 ## Instructions

-1. **Create an Express Server**:
+1. **Set Up an Express Server**:

-   - Set up an Express server in the `src` folder.
+   - Initialize an Express application
+   - Install necessary packages/libraries

-2. **Implement CRUD Operations**:
+2. **Create CRUD Endpoints**:

-   - Create endpoints for the following operations:
+   - Implement the following routes for managing users and tasks:
-     - `GET /users`: Retrieve a list of users.
+     - `GET /users`: Fetch a list of all users.
-     - `POST /users`: Add a new user.
+     - `POST /users`: Create a new user.
-     - `PUT /users/:id`: Update an existing user.
+     - `PUT /users/:id`: Modify an existing user's details.
-     - `DELETE /users/:id`: Delete a user.
+     - `DELETE /users/:id`: Remove a user.
-     - `GET /users/:id/tasks`: Retrieve tasks for a specific user.
+     - `GET /users/:id/tasks`: Retrieve the tasks assigned to a specific user.
-     - `POST /users/:id/tasks`: Add a new task for a specific user.
+     - `POST /users/:id/tasks`: Add a new task for a particular user.
-     - `PUT /users/:id/tasks/:taskId`: Update an existing task for a specific user.
+     - `PUT /users/:id/tasks/:taskId`: Edit an existing task for a specific user.
-     - `DELETE /users/:id/tasks/:taskId`: Delete a task for a specific user.
+     - `DELETE /users/:id/tasks/:taskId`: Delete a task assigned to a specific user.
-   - Use in-memory storage (e.g., arrays) to store the users and tasks.
+   - Store user and task data temporarily using in-memory storage (e.g., arrays).

 3. **Error Handling**:
-   - Implement proper error handling for each endpoint.
+   - Ensure comprehensive error handling for each endpoint to account for invalid inputs or operations.

 ### Setup Instructions

 1. Navigate to the `task2-backend` directory.
-2. Install dependencies: `npm install`.
+2. Install dependencies by running: `npm install`.
-3. Start the server: `node src/index.js`.
+3. Start the Express server: `node src/server.js`.

 ### Evaluation Criteria

-- Correct implementation of CRUD operations.
+- Accurate implementation of CRUD functionality.
-- Proper error handling.
+- Effective error handling throughout the application.
-- Code organization and clarity.
+- Clear and well-organized code structure.